How to Fix Apple Maps Not Working Issue on iPhone?

 Disable Compass Calibration in the iPhone’s System Services

-6. Re-Enable Location Services of the Device
+6. Re-enable Location Services on Your Device

 Disable Location Services in the Privacy Settings of the iPhone